thaskoo/codeX_ReleaseOneNarrativeWorkbook/node-tutorial/README.md

 ##Filter some numbers

 Change the program that is in the filter-numbers.js file to only print the even numbers in the list to the console.
+You are not allowed to change the console.log statement.

 Run the program from the command line using: ```nodejs filter-numbers.js```